SAS On Demand for Academics (ODA) provides free access to SAS Studio for students and professors via a web browser.

 The four default libraries – SASHELP, SASUSER, WEBWORK, and WORK – are visible when you first open SAS Studio.

-If you define any other SAS libraries during your session, those will also appear in this window.
-Clicking on any of these icons will open that library, where you can browse the data files stored in that library.
+If you define other SAS libraries during your session, those will also appear in this window.
+Clicking on any of these icons will open that library, where you can browse the stored data files.

-SAS libraries are an essential part of working with data in SAS, so we recommend checking out our tutorial on SAS Libraries.
+SAS libraries are essential for working with data in SAS, so we recommend checking out our tutorial on SAS Libraries.

 Code: The Code tab within the Program window is where you create and edit your SAS program.